jperrello/Zeroconf-AI/fiction/design_fiction.md

 ## The Router Update (One Week Earlier)

 What Derek didn't know was that his ISP, MegaLink Cable, had recently pushed a firmware update to all their rental routers.
-The update included a new "AI Plus" feature—a built-in ZeroConf AI proxy that came free with their premium internet tier.
+The update included a new "AI Plus" feature—a built-in Saturn proxy that came free with their premium internet tier.

 The router, a chunky Arris unit that Derek barely paid attention to, now broadcasted its own AI service:

 ```
-Service: _zeroconfai._tcp.local.
+Service: _saturn._tcp.local.
 Hostname: megalink-ai-gateway.local
 Port: 8088
 TXT Records: